Pattern day trading

 All investments involve risks, including the loss of principal.

 Robinhood U.K. Ltd (Robinhood UK) is a company registered in England and Wales (09908051) and is authorised and regulated by the Financial Conduct Authority (FRN: 823590).
 Robinhood UK onboards UK customers and has the lead customer relationship with UK customers in relation to their use of the Robinhood UK app and website.
-Robinhood UK introduces UK customers to Robinhood Securities, LLC for order routing, execution, clearing, settlement, arranging custody services and margin lending to eligible UK customers with margin accounts.
+Robinhood UK introduces UK customers to Robinhood Securities, LLC for order routing, execution, clearing, settlement, arranging custody services, securities lending, and margin lending to eligible UK customers with margin accounts.
 Robinhood Securities, LLC is regulated in the US by the SEC and FINRA.
 Robinhood UK and Robinhood Securities, LLC are subsidiaries of Robinhood Markets, Inc.